List of Supergirl characters: Siobhan Smythe / Silver Banshee

 Siobhan Smythe (portrayed by Italia Ricci) is a new hire at CatCo Worldwide Media who clashes with Kara and later Supergirl.
 She briefly becomes Cat's top assistant, and has her sights set on becoming a media mogul in her own right.
 She has already attracted the attention of Winn, while discovering that her father had been involved in an affair upon learning he was a member of an Ashley Madison-esque website that is exposed by Indigo.
-When she sees a video of Supergirl (under the influence of Red Kryptonite) letting an alien get away, she tries to pitch it to Cat, and then tries to sell it to Cat's former employer, Daily Planet.
+When she sees a video of Supergirl (under the influence of Red Kryptonite) letting an alien escape, she tries to pitch it to Cat, and then tries to sell it to Cat's former employer, Daily Planet.
 When Cat finds this out, she fires Siobhan for her disloyalty.
 After another attempt to gain revenge on Kara fizzles, she discovers that she has the power to sonic scream.
-Upon learning that the women of her family are taken over by a banshee's spirit whenever they are wronged, Siobhan decides to get even with Cat and Kara by teaming up with Livewire; in the process, she embraces her curse for the powers it provides and becomes Silver Banshee.
+Upon learning that the women of her family are taken over by a banshee's spirit whenever they are wronged, Siobhan decides to retaliate against Cat and Kara by teaming up with Livewire; in the process, she embraces her curse for the powers it provides and becomes Silver Banshee.
 In addition to her hypersonic ability, the Silver Banshee's strength and endurance are on par with Supergirl's after her powers increased and is implied that she would have other abilities.
 Despite hating Kara, Siobhan chooses not to kill her, knowing that she would break her curse and lose her powers if she does until someone wronged her once more.
 Ironically, not knowing that Supergirl is Kara, and if the Silver Banshee kills the superhero, she would become a regular human again.
 She is later defeated by Supergirl and the Flash, along with Livewire, and both she and her partner are imprisoned in metahuman cells provided by the Flash.